samirdamle/use-hot-keys/README.md

         },
     ])

-    // hotKey will be null until user presses a matching hotKey, in which case hotKey.key will return the hotKey string return <div>{hotKey && hotKey.key}</div>
+    // hotKey will be null until user presses a matching hotKey, in which case hotKey.key will return the key string e.g. '/' return <div>{hotKey && hotKey.key}</div>
 }
 ```